Americans with Disabilities Act

 1. Prepare and sign financial statements indicating the financial needs and incomes of the parties;

-2. Review the child support guidelines contained in §20-108.2 and determine the appropriate amount suggested therein; and
+2. Review the child support guidelines contained in Va.
+Code §20-108.2 and determine the appropriate amount suggested therein; and

 3. Make a reasonable attempt to resolve the matter between themselves.

 Emergency hearings may be scheduled by contacting a Judicial Law Clerk in Judges' Chambers at 703.746.4123.